 In 1660 King Charles II was restored to the throne of England following the Civil War and a period of what amounts to republican governance of the country, known as the Commonwealth.
 On 30th January a small band of supporters lay a wreath at the foot of Charles I’s statue in Trafalgar Square to this day in memory of King Charles I and I know of at least one public memorial making reference to the “martyred” king.

-Coming to the thrown in turbulent times the king needed a disciplined and loyaltroop to protect his person.
+Coming to the throne in turbulent times the king needed a disciplined and loyal troop to protect his person.
 The Kings Guard was born and remains to this day, although they are currently known as the Queens Guard.

 According to the British Army’s website “In London, the Household Cavalry Mounted Regiment provides the Army’s mounted State Ceremonial & Public Duties capability.”
 The public face of the Queen’s Guard can be seen at the headquarters of the London contingent of the British Army in Whitehall and, daily when they change the guard, at Horseguards Parade.